lexibank/tlopo/out/vol3/chapter3.md

     1. _Canavalia rosea_.
 Common vine of sandy foreshore, flowers pink-purple, pods about 10 x 2 cm,
        often wrinkled.
 Leaves said to have been used after childbirth in some way.
-    2. Canavalia sericea.
+    2. _Canavalia sericea_.
 Local on sandy foreshore, the leaves silver-hairy.
-    3. Jasminum degeneri.
+    3. _Jasminum degeneri_.
-    4. (obsolete) Melicope cucullata.
+    4. (obsolete) _Melicope cucullata_.

 _wā bitubitu_
 :   Generic, includes two species of strong-stemmed vines.

-    1. Smilax vitiensis (Smilacaceae).
+    1. _Smilax vitiensis_ (Smilacaceae).
 Forest vine, stems strong, round, sometimes with a few prickles, leaves oval to heart-shaped, leathery, with a pair of tendrils at the stem, red to black 1-3-seeded berries hanging together from a dangling stalk.
 Used for binding rafters and making fish-traps.
-    2. Geitonoplesium cymosum (Smilacaceae).
+    2. _Geitonoplesium cymosum_ (Smilacaceae).
 Slender but strong vine of forest understorey, small orange fruit with black glossy seeds.

 The Wayan term _ō_ is somewhat harder to describe.
 Typical _ō_-type plants are non-bambusoid grasses and some sedges and herbs.
 However, _ō_ can also occur as the initial element in names of reeds (_ō sina_) and bamboo (_ō bitu_), suggesting that _ō_ includes not only grasses and herbs, but also woody-stemmed plants that are grass-like.
 There are about fifty subtaxa of grasses, herbs, reeds and bamboos that are denoted by the life-form _ō_ ([Gardner & Pawley 1992](../sources/GardnerandPawley1992): 12), and most of these subtaxa appear to be the lowest level of classification, whether denoting a single species as with _ō ðaŋiðaŋi_ and _ō tirau_, or denoting several species as with _sīlā_.

 _ō ðaŋiðaŋi_
-:   Cymbopogon coloratus.
+:   _Cymbopogon coloratus_.
 Lemon grass.
 Stout tussocky uncommon grass of dry
     hill-sides.
 Leaves smell of lemon, and are used to make tea, and for padding under house mats.